scanner-research/esper-tv/README.md

 By default, a development instance will use a local database.
 You can change to use the cloud database by modifying `DJANGO_DB_TYPE` and `DJANGO_DB_USER` in `esper/Dockerfile` and re-running `dc build`.

-You can also dump the cloud database into your local instance by running:
+You can also dump the cloud database into your local instance by running from inside the Esper container:

 ```
-cd esper
-./dump-db.sh > cloud_db.sql
-sqlite3 db.sqlite3 < cloud_db.sql
+./load-cloud-db.sh
 ```